More than a career, passion for innovation

+His passion for innovation inspired Kozma to begin another project focused on the process of gathering fuel samples from the KC-135.

+“The current method can lock the port where samples are taken open and cause a fuel spill,” he explained.
+“The design that I have created will only open the port enough to allow a sample and can have sections added to extend the reach.”

-Tech Sgt.
-Eric Kozma, 92nd Maintenance Squadron metal technology noncommissioned officer in charge, demonstrates a prototype he designed for collecting fuel samples from a K-135 Stratotanker at Fairchild Air Force Base, Washington, July 24, 2023.
-Kozma designed the prototype to improve safety for Airmen on the flight line, allowing them to get a fuel sample without climbing a ladder and reducing the risk of fuel spills.
-(U.S. Air Force photo by Airman 1st Class Lillian Patterson)
+This project will improve safety for Airmen on the flight line, allowing them to get a fuel sample without climbing a ladder and reducing the risk of fuel spills.
+This will also make the process of collecting the fuel sample faster and more efficient, according to Kozma.

+Fairchild promotes a culture of innovation and empowers Airmen like Kozma to make strides towards advancing warfighting capabilities and ensuring the success of the Rapid Global Mobility mission.

 |Date Taken: